 Most homeowners first notice a problem when they spot a circular brown patch in the midst of their lawn in middle or late summer.
 This is why the problem is often confused with the brown patch fungal disease.
 If you want to find out if your St. Augustine grass is infested with chinch bugs, try this trick.
 Cut both ends off of an empty coffee can, then push one end of the coffee can into the center of a dying brown patch.
 Fill the can with water, observing to see what floats to the surface.
 If you see small black bugs and larvae, then you may very well have a chinch bug infestation.

-The other way you can know for certain that you have chinch bugs is by giving us a call.
+The other way you can know for sure that you have chinch bugs is by giving us a call.
 We can diagnose your chinch bug problem and devise a treatment method that will help you get rid of this infestation for good.
 We may broadcast a turf builder, remove excess thatch or suggest other remedies.